 Bat Exclusion

 The best way of removing bats from your home is to seal off all possible entrances.
-This process is called exclusion.
+This is called exclusion.
 This is accomplished by sealing any holes or openings larger than one inch.
-The most common entry points for bats include attics, chimneys, and roofs.
+Attics, chimneys, roofs are the most common entry points to bats.
 You can allow bats to exit your home but not return.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic

 Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in Oldsmar homes.
-Bats should be handled by professionals who are experienced in dealing with them.
-They are not like other pests that can be killed or swatted away without consequences.
-AAAC Wildlife Removal is available to help you if you have a bat problem.
+Bats need to be removed by experienced professionals who know how best to handle them: they’re not like other pests that can just be swatted away or poisoned without consequence.
+If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!

 This is how we handle bat exclusions: